’There’s no greater joy than the endlessly changing horizon!’

 – Slow-Withered Old bush Green

-Green tea from old bushes has deepness which we know from puers instead of the floweriness which we expect from greens.
+Green tea from old bushes has the deepness that we know from puerh teas instead of the floweriness which we expect from greens.
 Tastes like nuts with a bit of smell like squash.

 The smell reminds us of the peel of citruses, airiness, and perfumes.
 There’s an exciting twist of rhubarb in the aftertaste.